manngo/lantern.js/README.md

 			}
 		</script>

+4. The selector ```div#slides a``` includes tha actual anchor elements which are to be hijacked.

-4. Options are, well, optional.
+5. Options are, well, optional.
 Set them as an abject as follows:

 		var options = {
 			background:	'background',	//	id of background